 Delay your purchase

-If you have the equity in your home and the ability to make increased payments, then a home loan top or increase can really help you get the things you want out of life.
-Visit your lender's website or contact your lender directly to arrange your increase.
+However, if you have the equity and can make increased payments, a home loan top or increase could help you get the things you want out of life.